 The ESE will cover the topics of all lectures and seminars of the semester.
 The final mark of the practical exam is the average of the mark given for the use and interpretation of public health databases and the mark obtained for the oral exam.
 The written exam covers the topics of all lectures and seminars of the semester.
 The mark will be calculated on the basis of the average of the mark given for the practical exam and for the written exam.
 The ESE will be failed if either the practical or the written exam is graded unsatisfactory.
 The student is obliged to repeat only the failed part of the exam.
 The mark of the exam will be calculated on the basis of the average of the repeated part and the previous part of the exam.

 CHAPTER 12 ACADEMIC PROGRAM FOR THE 4TH YEAR

 Department of Physiotherapyh

-Subject: INFANT CARE AND PAEDIATRICS FOR PHYSIOTHERAPISTS II
+Subject: INFANT CARE AND PAEDIATRICS FOR PHYSIOTHERAPISTS II Year, Semester: 4th year/1st semester Number of teaching hours: Lecture: 15

-Lecture: Developmental abnormalities of the